How to complete Mt. Kailash Trekking Tour?

 Day Three: Dzultripuk Monastery to Darchen

 The trek from Dzultripuk Monastery to Darchen usually takes three to four hours.
 It stretches for 14 kilometers and involves a 150-meter descent.
 Hence, this is not as difficult as the second-day trek.
 Early in the morning, you can start moving away from the Dzultripuk Monastery.
 The route at the onset closely follows the slithering river.
 After an hour of trekking, the trail reaches a narrow canyon.
 You will notice some holes carved along the cliff walls of the canyon.
-These holes were made by some pilgrims that were searching for sacred stones.
+These holes were made by some pilgrims who were searching for sacred stones.

 From the distance, you'll see the turquoise waters of Lake Raksas Tal.
 Across the river, you'll also see flags that are set by the pilgrims.
 After continuing with the trail, you'll then emerge into the Barkha plain.
 From there, the trail becomes easy and bearable.
 Thereafter, you can take the dirt road that leads back to Darchen.
 Once you've reached Darchen, you have now completed the Kora around Mt.
 Kailash which is a very important pilgrimage for four religions.